|Virtual Office Tour - Management|

 As in all NWS offices, we have an office management team.
 Our Meteorologist in Charge (MIC) is Jane Hollingsworth (pictured above).
 Jane is ultimately responsible for everything that is done in this office.
 She is the first line supervisor of the other office managers and all of the forecasters.

-Jeff Evans is our Warning Coordination Meteorologist (WCM; pictured below) and is recently arrived from the Storm Prediction Center.
-As the title implies, Jeff is responsible for coordinating with other government agencies, media outlets and other organizations to make sure that our warnings and forecasts services are satisfactory.
+Mark Wool is our Warning Coordination Meteorologist (WCM; pictured below).
+As the title implies, Mark is responsible for coordinating with other government agencies, media outlets and other organizations to make sure that our warnings and forecast services are satisfactory.
 He is the primary officer for outreach activities of all kinds.
-Jeff also trains interested parties to become SKYWARN Spotters and conducts storm damage surveys.
+Mark also trains interested parties to become SKYWARN Spotters and conducts storm damage surveys.

 The Science and Operations Officer (SOO) is another member of the local management team.
-However, our SOO position has been vacant since November 2012.
+Parks Camp is our SOO.
 The SOO's primary functions are two-fold.
 The science part of the title means they are responsible for managing the office's research initiatives, helping forecasters accomplish research projects of their choosing, and suggesting areas where research is needed.
 They also acts as the chief liaison between the meteorological staff at the forecast office, and the researchers at Florida State University and other academic and scientific organizations.
-The SOO also administers the office's training program to ensure the meteorological staff remains proficient at their many duties and always infuses the latest science into forecast operations.
+Parks also administers the office's training program to ensure the meteorological staff remains proficient at their many duties and always infuses the latest science into forecast operations.